AswinKambadathil/Todoo/README.md

 # Database

-This database is a json database so you have to install json server using [npm install -g json-server] command.
+This is a json database so you have to install json server using [npm install -g json-server] command.
 Then run [json-server --watch db.json] command.
 Keeping the json server live, open new terminal and do [ng serve] if angular is installed or else follow the steps below

 # Todoo